codeforboston/plogalong/README.md

   - (iOS) Install [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12)
     _This may take a while... why not go plogging for an hour?_
-    <br>...then launch it at least once so that you can agree to it's Terms and
+    <br>...then launch it at least once so that you can agree to its Terms and
     Conditions.

   - (Android) Install [Android Studio](https://developer.android.com/studio/) and